Shipping Intelligence: an introduction

 The British Government, in its parsimonious manner, used its human resources wisely.
 The men who were charged with keeping law and order in WA in its early history, mostly initially arrived as convict guards on the prison ships to Port Jackson, NSW and Hobart Town, Van Diemen’s land.
 The ships from Britain were not always convict ships, they could have been troopships, cargo ships or even immigrant ships.
 Once stationed in headquarters and at military posts in the the Eastern Colonies, some of the troops were selected to journey westward.

 Prior to embarking on a ship to Australia, the Redcoats may have travelled from other parts of Britain to start that first part of their journey.
 The last folios of the Musters and Pay Lists show that all troop movements and the expenses related to them are covered by ‘vouchers’ which, in turn, are accounted for in the Pay Lists.
-The men could have travelled from as far as Scotland, Ireland or some part of England to reach Chatham before receiving orders to march to Deptford for embarkation; they could even have been transported from places of confinement if they had been serving time for a military offence.
+The men could have travelled from as far as Scotland, Ireland or some part of England to reach Chatham before receiving orders to make their way to Deptford for embarkation; they could even have been transported from places of confinement if they had been serving time for a military offence.
 There were many stopping points along the way, to pick up convicts from prisons or hulks, or because of weather conditions, before the men saw their last view of Britain on a passage of between 115 and 130 days at sea.

 The list below generally only reflects the ships on which the 160 military settlers arrived from Britain, thus there were none from the 39th detachment in Frederickstown (Albany) as none of those men settled in Western Australia.
 It also excludes the Royal Engineers and Sappers and Miners who served in WA from 1850 to 1862.
 A description of these ships (Scindian, Anna Robertson, Marion and Nile) can be found on my website: https://sappers-minerswa.com/ships/.